b3-exmo/b3-exmo.github.io/docs/Tithing money/index.md

 &nbsp;

 To me, this is such a fascinating word choice.
 Can that privilege be revoked?
 Is the law of consecration a privilege that got revoked?
 Are other commandments described as privileges?
+Or is it just this commandment which has a quantifiable, measurable transaction (at least on one side)?

+&nbsp;

 ## Where does the money go?
 We don’t have access to their financial documents, but we can point to public records of what the church owns.